ibveecnk/uni-mannheim-portal2-average/README.md

 This extension injects a small js script into the Portal2 Grade list, that calculates the average grade.
 Because it all runs on the client side, you don't need to worry about security.
 Take a look yourself if you want.

+The zip files provided in Releases can be directly installed to Chrome/Chromium.